-Kardashian Family Disappointed That Khloe Spent Thanksgiving With Tristan Instead Of Them Per ‘HL’
+Kardashian Family Disappointed That Khloe Spent Thanksgiving With Tristan Instead Of Them, Per ‘HL’

 “Khloe’s family can’t stand Tristan.
 They understand that Khloé wants True to spend time with Tristan and are supportive of that.
 There is not much love for Tristan any more.”

 As fans know, videos of Tristan cheating went viral on the internet just before Khloe was set to give birth to the couple’s first child.
-Right now, the pair is reportedly trying to make their relationship work but things are rocky.
+Right now, the pair is reportedly trying to make their relationship work, but things are rocky.
 The Good American founder also has broken her silence on the scandal on KUWTK, telling her social media followers why she let Tristan be present for True’s birth.

 “Regardless of what Tristan did to me, I was never going to take that moment away from True or Tristan.
 She should not be punished for his actions.
 He is her father and they both deserve to love one another as deeply as they possibly can,” she shared.